ENPM613TeamOnliners/MAST/README.md

 # MAST

 ## Project setup
+Go to MAST then run npm install to install all dependencies.
 ```
 npm install
 ```

 ### Compiles and hot-reloads for development
+To run locally use npm run serve and go to http://localhost:8080 with the browser of your choice.
 ```
 npm run serve
 ```